qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/plotting/offline/fits/index.rst.txt

    Fits x,y data with peaks characterised by amplitude, fwhm and position.

    Args:
-       modeltype: lmfit model to use for fitting.
-Options are:
-           LorentzianModel, GaussianModel, LognormalModel, StudentsTModel, DampedOscillatorModel
+       * modeltype: lmfit model to use for fitting.
+Options are LorentzianModel, GaussianModel, LognormalModel, StudentsTModel, DampedOscillatorModel
-       xdata: x data to fit
+       * xdata: x data to fit
-       ydata: y data to fit
+       * ydata: y data to fit
-       p0 (opt.): initial guesses for the parameters.
+       * p0 (opt.): initial guesses for the parameters.
 Should be a list of strings.
-       inputinfo: a list containing the number of peaks to fit and whether to include a constant offset.
+       * inputinfo: a list containing the number of peaks to fit and whether to include a constant offset.

    Returns:
-       result: lmfit result object.
+       * result: lmfit result object.

 .. py:function:: fit_voigttype(modeltype, xdata, ydata, p0=None, inputinfo=[1, 0])